hanlonlab/shift-python/README.md

       ```
     - The script will automatically configure the Rosetta bridge and create the `shift` environment.
 - **Interpreter Configuration:**
-    - If using an IDE (like PyCharm) inside the VM, the *Interpreter* path should be `/home/USERNAME/miniconda3/envs/shift/bin/python`.
+    - If using an IDE (like VS Code or PyCharm) inside the VM, the *Interpreter* path should be `/home/USERNAME/miniconda3/envs/shift/bin/python`.
 - **Validation:**
     - Run `conda activate shift` to begin.
     - You can verify the setup by running `python3 -c "import shift; print('Success')"`.
 It should return **Success**.